-14 CFR 91.405(a); 14 CFR 91.407(a)(1); 14 CFR 91.409(a)(1); 14 CFR 91.409(a)(2); 14 CFR 91.417(a) and (b)
+14 CFR 91.405 (a); 14 CFR 91.407 (a)(l); 14 CFR 91.409 (a)(l); 14 CFR 91.409 (a)(2); 14 CFR 91.417 (a) and (b)

-These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.
+These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...", and others shall inspect or maintain the aircraft in compliance with Part 43.

-Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply.
-Maintenance will be accomplished by the operator pursuant to the aforementioned Inspire 1 user manual.
+Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, they do not apply to the operation of this SUAS.
+The operator, pursuant to the aforementioned DJI Phantom 2 Vision+ user manual and guide, will accomplish any required maintenance.
 An equivalent level of safety will be achieved because these small SUASs are very limited in size, will carry a small payload, and operate only in restricted areas for limited periods of time.
-If mechanical issues arise, the SUAS can land immediately and will be operating from no higher than 400 feet AGL.
-As outlined in the aforementioned Pre-flight Action Plan, the operator will ensure that the SUAS is in working order prior to initiating flight and perform maintenance as required.
+If mechanical issues arise, the SUAS can land immediately and will be operating from no higher than 200 feet AGL (until such time as regulations permit operations at higher altitudes).
+As outlined in the aforementioned Pre-flight Action Plan, the operator will ensure that the SUAS is in working order prior to initiating flight and will perform maintenance as required.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.